pcaversaccio/safe-tx-hashes-util/README.md

 ea499f2f-fdbc-4d04-92c4-b60aba887e06
 ```

-Now invoke:
+Then, invoke the following command:

 ```console
 ./safe_hashes.sh --network sepolia --address 0x657ff0D4eC65D82b2bC1247b0a558bcd2f80A0f1 --message message.txt
 ```

-The [script](./safe_hashes.sh) will output the raw message, domain, message, and Safe message hashes, allowing you to easily verify them against the values displayed on your Ledger hardware wallet screen:
+The [script](./safe_hashes.sh) will output the raw message, along with the domain, message, and Safe message hashes, allowing you to easily verify them against the values displayed on your Ledger hardware wallet screen:

 ```console
 ===================================